Graduate Student FAQ

 Yes, we welcome all majors to apply for both of our programs.
-If you have not had any previous experience with linguistics then we will have you take a pre-requisite course, that gives a brief overview and introduction to linguistics, the summer semester before you start the program and you will have to fulfill the language requirement during your program.
+If you have not had any previous experience with linguistics, you will be required to take a prerequisite course that gives a brief overview and introduction to linguistics the summer semester before you start the program.
+You will have to fulfill the language requirement during your program.

 Toggle ItemDo I have to take the prerequisite course?

 You only have to take the course if you have not had sufficient experience with linguistics.
-For example: some of our students are linguistics majors, TESOL majors, TESOL minors, or linguistics minors.
-These students do not have to take the prerequisite because they have had linguistics courses before.
-In order to see if a student is exempt from the prerequisite or not, contact Dr. Troy Cox (for TESOL applicants) and Dr. Earl Brown (for Ling applicants).
-They are the graduate area coordinators.
-TESOL MA – Dr. Troy Cox, email@example.com, 801-422-5755 Linguistics MA – Dr. Earl Brown, firstname.lastname@example.org, 801-422-3970
+For example, some of our students are linguistics majors, linguistics minors, TESOL majors, or TESOL minors.
+These students do not have to take the prerequisite because they have taken linguistics courses before.
+To verify if you are exempt from the prerequisite, contact the graduate area coordinator for your program:

 Toggle ItemWhat if my schedule does not permit me to come in and take the summer prerequisite course?

 You must be available to take that course in the summer.
-Talk to Mary Beth Wald and the graduate coordinators.
+If you have questions, contact Mary Beth Wald and the graduate coordinators.